 According to Kyocera the average UK office worker prints 6,000 sheets of paper a year, of which around 62% is wasted or unnecessary.
-Making sure that the paper you print on is sustainably sourced (look for the FSC certification, or paper made from 100% recycled material) is a great first step, and if you think recycled paper is always off-white and flimsy, times have changed!
-You can get 100% recycled paper that’s indistinguishable from virgin paper.
-Once your office has sustainable paper why not also consider other initiatives such as setting the default on printers to printing black and white, and double-sided, or for even more of a challenge try setting a maximum sheets-per-person printing target.
+Encourage staff to make use of digital tools and software that reduces the need for print, such as Adobe Sign or digital proofing tools, and produce more reports digitally instead.
+Also consider other initiatives such as setting the default on printers to printing black and white, and double-sided, or for even more of a challenge try setting a maximum sheets-per-person printing target.

 16. Tell your stakeholders what matters to you

 62% of millennials surveyed want to work for an organisation that makes a positive impact on the planet.
 It’s not just millennials though, more and more people are interested to know what companies are actually doing to help the climate crisis because time is ticking.
-Not only does reducing your environmental footprint help the planet, it also makes you more attractive for prospective employees and sets a standard for other organisations in your industry.
+Reducing your environmental footprint and telling others why you’re doing it helps the planet, makes you more attractive for prospective employees and sets a standard for other organisations in your industry.